ROLES

 A code indicating the role played by the Participant in the event; a ROLE_CODES.Role value.
 The role code broadly describes the participants role in a behavioral event.
 For further detail the EVENTS.Behavior column must be examined.
 Depending on the behavior, there may be additional information found in other tables related to the event.

+The value of this column cannot be changed.
 This column may not be NULL.

 Participant